Ozzy Osbourne, Controversial Heavy Metal Pioneer, Dies Weeks After Farewell Show

 In the documentary "The Nine Lives of Ozzy Osbourne," the rocker admitted that he felt "the calmest I had ever felt in my life" during the attack.
 Sharon, who also managed his career, declined to press charges after Ozzy's arrest and he spent six months in rehab.

 Despite the vicious assault and Ozzy's infidelity with at least six women, Sharon remained in the marriage.
-Their family became reality TV stars in the 2000s on the MTV series "The Osbournes," following the couple and two of their children, Jack and Kelly (eldest daughter Aimee declined to participate).
+Their family became reality TV stars in the 2000s on the MTV series "The Osbournes," which followed the couple and two of their children, Jack and Kelly (eldest daughter Aimee declined to participate).

 While a cause of death wasn't revealed as of press time, Osbourne battled numerous health issues.
 He suffered several injuries in a 2003 quad-bike crash and was diagnosed with Parkinson's disease in 2019, and had a bout with COVID-19 in 2022.